 I’m originally from South Carolina, where I was born and raised in the Bible Belt, but I graduated summa cum laude with a B.A. from Boston University in May 2014, where I majored in religion and minored in English literature.

 In Boston, I became deeply involved in interfaith activism, leading the Boston University Interfaith Council, where I coordinated discussions and interfaith service events among many Boston-area colleges.

 A longtime fondness for the written word also inspired me to work with the Boston University Literary Society, where I was editor-in-chief for the literary journal Coup d’Etat.
 I continue to write poetry and be involved in creative writing communities today.

 At Claremont School of Theology, an intentionally interreligious institute, I remained engaged in interfaith work and social justice advocacy, focusing particularly on racial justice and its many intersections and involved in leadership for multiple LA-area social justice organizations.

 I completed my first unit of chaplaincy training at Los Angeles County Medical Center in 2016.
-This fall, I will begin a year-long chaplaincy residency at Providence Portland Medical Center in Portland, Oregon, to complete my training.
+Now I am working as a chaplain resident in a year-long chaplaincy residency at Providence Portland Medical Center in Portland, Oregon, to complete my chaplain training.

 I am currently a Candidate for Unitarian Universalist ministry.
 I hope to pursue ordination as a Unitarian Universalist community minister and to do chaplaincy work at the intersection of spiritual care and social justice.